StuMartin22/national-park-explorer/client/README.md

 Process: What were the technologies used?
 How were tasks and roles broken down and assigned?
 What challenges did you encounter?
 What were your successes?

-Technologies we used included react, javascript, html, css, bootstrap, national parks api, gql, sql, sequelize, and heroku.
+Technologies we used included react, javascript, html, css, bootstrap, national parks api, gql, mongo, and heroku.

 Roles were broken down as follows: